1. What is Professional Learning Online?

 18. Is my progress being tracked and reported?

 - You may access a transcript that shows your progress in all learning activities.
-Please select the navigation menu in the LMS and choose the Transcript item in the action menu.
-Your District Administrator in Professional Learning Online (the person who gave you access) can also access usage reports at an individual, school, or district level.
+Please select the navigation menu (hamburge menu icon) in the Professional Learning Online system and choose the Transcript item in the action menu.
+Your District Administrator in Professional Learning Online (the person who gave notified you or gave you access) can also access usage reports at an individual, school, or district level.

 19. How do I receive a certificate of completion?